 The Accident Compensation Corporation provides accident insurance for all New Zealand citizens, residents, and temporary visitors to New Zealand, but you may still be liable for all other medical and related costs.
 Further information can be viewed on the ACC website at ACC Website

 2017 Annual International Student Fees 2018 Annual International Student Fees

 ||Year 1 - 3

 |Year 4 - 6

 Hebron Christian College is a private school and only receives a small subsidy for domestic new Zealand students from the Government to operate the school.

-Consequently parents of international students must pay higher fees to compensate for the loss of the governmare required to pay tuition fees to cover the operational costs and staff salaries.
+Consequently parents of international students must pay higher fees to compensate for the loss of the government private school grant.

-Building costs, maintenance and mortgage servicing is covered in an annual one-charge-per-family levey known as the Property Levy
+Building costs, maintenance and mortgage servicing is covered in an annual one-charge-per-family levy known as the Property Levy

 Information Booklet & Application Form